puppetlabs/relay-core/CONTRIBUTING.md

 Conduct](https://puppet.com/community/community-guidelines/).

 Make sure there's not some existing code or a discussion that covers the change you want to make by searching existing Github issues.
-However, since much of Relay's development history happened prior to its public launch,  it's safest to [file a Github issue in the Relay project](https://github.com/puppetlabs/relay/issues) to chat with the team before starting any complex work.

 To make it easier to contribute while still staying in the good graces of our (super wonderful!)
 Legal department, we require a [Developer Certificate of